 Drumsticks are high in fibre, vitamin C, and bioactive plant compounds like quercetin and chlorogenic acid, which may help reduce blood sugar levels.

-Animal studies show that aqueous extracts of moringa leaves and pods helped lower blood glucose in both Type 1 and Type 2 diabetic models.
+Animal studies have shown that aqueous extracts of moringa leaves and pods help lower blood glucose levels in both Type 1 and Type 2 diabetic models.

-Human trials are limited, so moringa should not be used as a replacement for prescribed diabetes medications.
+However, human trials are still limited, so drumsticks (moringa) should not be considered a substitute for prescribed diabetes medications.

 2. Protects Brain Health (Neuroprotective & Antidepressant)

 Moringa leaf extracts have been found to modulate neurotransmitters like serotonin, dopamine, and norepinephrine in animal studies, suggesting potential benefits for mood regulation and cognitive support.
-While more clinical research is needed, early evidence points to its neuroprotective and antidepressant-like properties.
+While further clinical research is needed, preliminary evidence suggests its neuroprotective and antidepressant-like properties.

 3. Improves Heart Health